nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-03-02-migrating-codeplex-github/index.md

 ---
 title: Migrating from Codeplex to Github
-description: "Learn how to successfully migrate your projects from Codeplex to GitHub with practical tips and tools.
-Streamline your workflow and embrace open source!"
+description: Learn how to successfully migrate your projects from Codeplex to GitHub with practical tips and tools.
+Streamline your workflow and embrace open source!
 date: 2016-03-02
 creator: Martin Hinshelwood
 id: "11465"